 Our goal is to elucidate the interactions between host genetics, dietary intake, and gut microbes in order to benefit host health.
-Our current projects focus on the amylase locus, a result of gene copy number variation, which encodes an enzyme involved in starch degradation.
-Amylase gene copy number has been associated with glucose homeostasis, but knowledge of the underlying mechanisms is incomplete.
-We seek to determine the association of this locus with host health status.
-Additionally, we are interested in microbial involvement in starch digestion.
+Our current projects focus on (1) optimizing dietary fiber intake to prevent diabetes and hyperlipidemia and (2) identifying factors underlying pathogenic biofilm formation in the mouth.
 Our research is interdisciplinary; we combine knowledge from genetics, nutrition, physiology, microbiology, and computational biology.
-Our findings could help to develop a systems biology approach to personalized nutrition to assist in treating metabolic disorders or decreasing disease risk.
+Our findings could help to develop a systems biology approach to precision nutrition to assist in treating metabolic disorders or decreasing disease risk.

 Bibliography on PubMed: